 - Mexican spices (Mexican corn on the cob)

 - Must-read related posts

 Salt is the most basic spice used to season corn on the cob.
 Nothing adventurous here, just a simple flavor to complement corn’s sweetness.
-Salt and melted butter are the classic additions to corn and are simple enough to make corn on the cob the versatile side dish that it is.
+Salt and melted butter are the classic additions to corn, and they both pair extremely well with the corn’s sweetness.

 Black pepper can be used along with the salt to give corn a mild spark that also works well to complement the subtle flavors of corn on the cob.
 Like salt, black pepper is not intrusive if used in moderation and complements corn’s flavor while still adding a touch of heat.

-Corn is popular in Africa as well.
+Corn is popular in Africa too.
 In the Congo, grilled corn on the cob is consumed as a street food with some of the same ingredients used on Mexican corn.
 It is typically coated with melted butter as well as chili pepper powder, lemon juice, and salt.